teisdbr/winlibrs-docs-test/data-elements.md

 {% assign error = site.data.error["20029"] -%}
 2 | {{error.descc8}} | {{error.err_no}} | {{ error.err_message }}

+`Note: This field is used to provide LIBRS with a way to determine where an end of record occurs.
+In the event of an error in record length this will allow the LIBRS system to find the start of the next record and possibly recover from the error.
+The "End of Segment" marker is the same for all segments, two capitol Z's.`

 <br>

 **Allowed Entries:** "ZZ" only.